DEIN LP staking

 Obtaining LP Tokens

-You can acquire LP tokens by providing liquidity to the DEIN-ETH pair on Uniswap.
+You can acquire LP tokens by providing liquidity to the DEIN-BNB pair on Pancake Swap.
 Alternatively, LP tokens can also be obtained through the DEIN app.

 The Staking Process

-Once you have LP tokens, you can stake them in the DEIN LP Staking program.
+Once you have LP tokens, you can stake them in the DEIN LP Staking feature.
 This process is similar to DEIN Native Staking in terms of choosing the staking conditions:

 Duration (months)